Advising for Spring 2018 semester will begin on October 2nd. You can make an appointment to be advised in one of three ways:

 - not have significant transfer issues

-If you meet these criteria and would like to be advised online, complete this form.
+If you meet these criteria and would like to be advised online, please complete this form.

-You can retrieve a copy of the Undergraduate Catalog (with all major, minor, graduation, and other requirements) via UALR Undergraduate Catalog.
-Make sure you consult the catalog that governs your degree requirements.
-Check with your advisor if you have questions about the catalog or requirements.
+You can retrieve a copy of the Undergraduate Catalog (with all major, minor, core, university, and other requirements) via UALR Undergraduate Catalog.
+Make sure you consult the catalog year that governs your degree requirements as these do change.
+Check with your advisor if you have questions about the catalog or the specific requirements.